WalvisChris/MOD-Supermarket-Together/README.md

 # Instructions

-1. Open the game files.
-You can do this by right-clicking on your game in steam and clicking `manager > browse local files`.
+1. Open your Supermarket Together game files.
+You can do this by right-clicking on your game in steam and clicking `manage > browse local files`.
 Go to the `Managed` folder.
 2. Download the files from my `dll Files` folder (GitHub).
 3. Now choose which mods you want to use from my `EasyFiles` (GitHub):
     - `COMING SOON`